hexinpeter/SMD_PROJ3/README.md

 ### Prediction

 * 4 types of regression will be done over the data, linear, polynomial, exponential, logarithmic.
-The one will with the largest R-square value will be chosen as the best fit regression to calculate predictions.
+The one with the largest R-square value will be chosen as the best fit regression to calculate predictions.

 * The predictions get more accurate when there are more past data.